Learn how AI influences identity management in SMEs, balancing security advancements with ethical concerns.

 Joel Rennich

-VP of Product Management at JumpCloud
+VP of Product Strategy at JumpCloud

 Joel Rennich is the VP of Product Strategy at JumpCloud residing in the greater Minneapolis, MN area.
 He focuses primarily on the intersection of identity, users and the devices that they use.
 While Joel has spent most of his professional career focused on Apple products, at JumpCloud he leads a team focused on device identity across all vendors.
 Prior to JumpCloud Joel was a director at Jamf helping to make Jamf Connect and other authentication products.
 In 2018 Jamf acquired Joel’s startup, Orchard & Grove, which is where Joel developed the widely-used open source software NoMAD.
 Installed on over one million Macs across the globe, NoMAD allows macOS users to get all the benefits of Active Directory without having to be bound to them.
 Joel also developed other open source software at Orchard & Grove such as DEPNotify and NoMAD Login.
 Over the years Joel has been a frequent speaker at a number of conferences including WWDC, MacSysAdmin, MacADUK, Penn State MacAdmins Conference, Objective by the Sea, FIDO Authenticate and others in addition to user groups everywhere.
 Joel spent over a decade working at Apple in Enterprise Sales and started the website afp548.com which was the mainstay of Apple system administrator education during the early years of macOS X.